 Users actually preferred the pink sidebar (59%) to the off-white (49%).
 However, many of the comments showed that they preferred the pink sidebar because it helped attract their attention to it.
 I ultimately chose the off-white sidebar to keep the user’s attention to the main priority of the page: the file contents.

 Although I was more confident in the popup design, users overwhelmingly preferred the dropdown tray (67%) to the popup (33%).
 One user commented that it allowed for more space for the details layout.
 Another wrote that the popup disrupted their view and so they preferred a smoother transition.

 Users largely preferred the third design (71%) with the texts coming in second (29%) and the first at dead last (0%).
 The preference was unanimous and so it easily guided my decision for an iconography style.

-The task required too many touch points and buried too deeply into the UI
+- Users were confused about how to submit files for feedback.
+The task required too many touch points and was buried too deeply in the UI

-Even after submitting files for feedback in the freelancer portal, some users had trouble tracing those same steps to submit approval in the client portal
+- Even after submitting files for feedback in the freelancer portal, some users had trouble tracing the same steps to submit approval in the client portal